juji/miniscroll/README.md

 miniscroll
 =========

-A minimalist scroll for pluging for jQuery.
+A minimalist scroll plugin for jQuery.

 Why?